 The type of market research you do is likely to vary depending on how you decide to sell your produce.
 Organic control bodies like the Soil Association publish annual market reports, which are a good source of information about how the overall market for organic produce is performing.
 The Soil Association also produces more regular, monthly summaries of the main organic farming market sectors as well as guidance on different routes to market.

 If you're planning to sell direct to consumers in your local area, for example through your own farm shop, farmers' markets or box schemes, it's important that you try to establish whether there's enough local demand.
 Organic produce is typically more expensive and as a result is most commonly bought by more affluent households in the higher social grades.
 Visiting existing farmers' markets and farm shops should give you some idea of the level of demand in your area and it may highlight any gaps in the market that your produce could fill.
+You might decide to set up a website to take local orders for boxes.

 You might make trade sales to a variety of different customers.